alffox/liferay-around-the-world-widget/README.md

 **Map** represents the currently selected location on Google Maps

 **Nearby web cams** shows 10 web cams snapshots in a slider, taken at the current location and time

-**Wiki** shows the first information for the selected country from Wikipedia.org

 ## Technical details